learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 Let's reset the index and see how it changes our pivot table.

 In the cell below, reset the index of the `pivot` object as we did previously.
-Then, display the head of the object to see if we can detect any changes.
+Then, display the `.head()` of the object to see if we can detect any changes.

 ```python